Death of Marlise Muñoz

-Marlise Nicole Muñoz (August 20, 1980 – November 28, 2013) was an American woman at the center of a medical ethics controversy between November 2013 and January 2014.
+Marlise Nicole Muñoz (August 20, 1980 – January 26, 2014) was an American woman at the center of a medical ethics controversy between November 2013 and January 2014.
 She suffered a suspected pulmonary embolism and was declared brain dead.
 Because she was pregnant, doctors at a Texas hospital kept her body on a ventilator in the intensive care unit despite the determination of brain death.
 Muñoz's husband entered a legal battle to have her removed from organ support.
 A Texas law restricts the application of advance directives in pregnant patients, but Muñoz's husband argued that the law was not applicable because his wife was legally dead.
 A judge ordered the hospital to remove organ support and her cardiac functions stopped on January 26, 2014.

 Background

 On November 26, Erick Muñoz found his 33-year-old wife unconscious in their family home and rushed her to John Peter Smith Hospital.
 The cause of her condition was speculated to be a pulmonary embolism.
 At the hospital it was also established that she was 14 weeks pregnant.
 According to the hospital's lawyers, Marlise had been brain dead since November 28.
-In Texas, brain death is considered the legal definition of death.
+In Texas, a person who is brain dead is considered legally dead.

 Marlise, a paramedic like her husband, had previously told him that in case of brain death, she would not want to be kept alive artificially.
-While she had been declared dead, the condition of her fetus was unknown.
-It was unclear whether the fetus sustained any injuries from her fall or the intervening time period before her body was stabilized at the hospital.
+With the court case ongoing and the fetus at 22 weeks, the Muñoz family publicly shared medical information about the fetus: it was severely deformed and ill, as it was gestating in a dead body.